fernandoroa/invoice-public/README.md

+# Shiny App Submodule from shinyInvoice R-Package

-# invoice creation with Shiny and RMarkdown
+## Invoice Creation with Shiny and RMarkdown

 This repository modifies https://github.com/shubham-maurya/shiny-invoice-generator/